 I admit I am not the best person to comment on the quality of the beer but it is very drinkable, like a lighter and smoother version of Carlsberg.
 The Golden Ale (front) and Indian Pale Ale (back, $4.99) are two of the highly recommended beers that won a few awards too.

 Actually I have been to Brewerkz before about 2 months ago but I only had my dinner here without trying any of the beers.
 Like I said before, the price of the beers shoot through the roof at night – certainly didn’t feasible for the sake of trying.
-Click here to continue reading >
+Continue reading

 It’s amazing how food ideas are derived sometimes – it might be a sudden inspiration, an experiment with different ingredients, a conversation among friends, or even from a comic!
 Japan’s culture has a huge influence on Taiwan, and food is one of it.
 A popular Japan manga (日式面包王) about the story of boy baking his way becoming the King of Bakery had readers actually replicating one of the sandwich featured in it.